 May 13, 2003: Chelsea 2 Liverpool 1 Premier League, Stamford Bridge.

 Chelsea were going through another financial crisis that was ultimately solved by Ken Bates’ sale of the club to Roman Abramovich in the close season of 2003.
 It was the final game of the season and Chelsea and Liverpool were gunning for the fourth UEFA Champions League slot.
 At the time, involvement in the premier European competition was worth some £ 20m.
 It was important to Chelsea to secure that position and it may well have been a deal-clincher for Bates – who knows?
 This was a Chelsea team that didn’t have the galaxy of stars that would arrive over the following three or four years, but it did include World Cup winners Marcel Desailly and Emmanuel Petit, as well as Frank Lampard, Jimmy Floyd Hasselbaink and Gianfranco Zola.
-Liverpool went ahead on 11 minutes, but within a minute Desailly headed an equaliser.
-Jesper Gronkjaer scored a second on 26 minutes and that proved to be enough to win the game, although Liverpool claimed they were denied an equaliser late in the game.
-They lost Steven Gerrard in the closing minutes when he was shown a second yellow card.
+Liverpool went ahead on 11 minutes, but within a minute Desailly headed an equaliser from a cross by Jesper Gronkjaer, and then the mercurial Dane scored a second on 26 minutes which proved to be enough to win the game.
+Liverpool lost Steven Gerrard in the closing minutes when he was shown a second yellow card.
 A bad day for Liverpool, but Chelsea went on to reach the last four in the Champions League in 2003-04.
-As for Gronkjaer, he will always be remembered for scoring “the billion pound goal”, for within weeks, Abramovich took over and life was never the same again at Chelsea.
+As for Gronkjaer, he will always be remembered for creating what proved to be “the billion pound goal”, for within weeks, Abramovich took over and life was never the same again at Chelsea.

 August 15, 2004: Chelsea 1 Manchester United 0 Premier League, Stamford Bridge.